web analytics

 Elevated gardens are often more productive than beds in the ground because the soil is less compacted, has better drainage, and warms earlier in the spring, meaning that plants will start to grow earlier in the season.

 If your soil is poor, compacted, too sandy, or hard clay, creating a raised bed is the best solution.
-A 50/50 mix of both quality loam and compost is ideal to create pretty flowers and productive vegetable or herb gardens.
+A 50/50 mix of both quality loam and compost is ideal to create gorgeous flowers and productive vegetable or herb gardens.
 Soil, moisture, and sunshine are key requirements for success.

 Edible Herbs